 You may shower and shampoo your hair in the shower at any time.
-Keep a clean face cloth over the shower curtain rail, so you may wipe off soap from around your eyes, if needed.
+Keep a clean face cloth over the shower curtain rail, So you may wipe off soap from around your eyes, if needed.
 Keep your eyelids closed when shampooing and rinsing.
 Do not rub the eye, dry it gently.
-Consider wearing your shield in the shower to avoid accidentally rubbing the eye.